numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

    ``Float64Unit``.
 In which case ``Unit(np.float64, "m")`` could be identical to ``Float64Unit("m")``.

-A very concrete example, is the current Pandas ``Categorical`` DType which may benefit from abstraction to allow the differentiation of a categorical of integer values and one of general object values.
+A very concrete example is the current Pandas ``Categorical`` DType which may benefit from abstraction to allow the differentiation of a categorical of integer values and one of general object values.
 The reason for this is that we may want to reject